jsinger67/parol/book/src/SemanticActions.md

 The second property of a all these functions is that the first argument always is a mutable reference to the implementing item, in this case a reference to `VanillaListGrammar`.

-The rest of the arguments correspond to the right-hand side of the respective production, except the last one which is needed to access the parse tree.
+The rest of the arguments correspond to the right-hand side of the respective production.

 Next you see a concrete implementation of a semantic action, where all arguments of the semantic action are used.
 This is not always necessary the case and depends on your own language